JoshLopez12/Project2/README.txt

-Josh Lopez and Nathan Hauke
+Josh Lopez and Nathan Hauk